aghyul/README.md/README.md

 🌱 I’m currently learning Developer Certificate

-🦄 Creator of Unicorn Revealer
+🦄 Creator of Websites and apps

-💬 Ask me about Angular, Typescript,

 📫 How to reach me zeldadz@protonmail.com